My name is Tomas Björkman and I am an applied philosopher and social entrepreneur.

 Established in 2008 by Ekskäret Foundation.
 The youth organisation Protus arranges youth camps at Ekskäret island and a few other places in Sweden.
 The camps are an religiously and ideologically independent alternative to traditional confirmation camps.

-29k is a non-profit, open source, personal growth platform, combining the best science based tools with deep human connection - made available wherever you are, whenever you need it - for free.
-The initiative is a cooperation between the Ekskäret Foundation and the Norrsken Foundation.
+AWARE is a non-profit, open source, personal growth platform, combining the best science based tools with deep human connection - made available wherever you are, whenever you need it - for free.
+The initiative, run by the 29k Foundation, is a cooperation between the Ekskäret Foundation and the Norrsken Foundation.

 K9 is a purpose-driven real estate venture that launches and manages conscious co-living and co-working properties for global citizens.
 The aim is to support the development of a more conscious society.